Construction of new type of CNOT gate using cross-resonance pulse in the transmon-PPQ system

+Despite PPQ's promising coherence properties, modeling a heterogeneous superconducting system that incorporates PPQ and designing operations for the heterogeneous system remains an open challenge.
+A recent study demonstrated a controlled-phase gate between a transmon and a PPQ coupled via a capacitor\cite{Maiani22}, using a flux pulse to modulate the tunable transmon’s frequency.
+This research highlights the potential of heterogeneous systems combining transmons and PPQs.
+However, capacitive coupling has limitations in scalability and spatial layout.
+To address this in homogeneous transmon systems, solutions including tunable transmon\cite{Caldwell18,DiCarlo09,Garcia20} such as floating tunable couplers\cite{Sete21} and waveguide extenders\cite{Marxer23} have been proposed.
+These technologies could enable long-distance flux-based two-qubit gates, but further investigation is needed to determine whether they can support large-scale superconducting processors.

+Microwave voltage pulses, in contrast, are widely used in superconducting quantum platforms because they do not directly affect qubit frequencies and can be applied via direct connections to the qubit islands.
+A CR pulse\cite{Sheldon16,Kirchhoff18,Rigetti10} enables high-fidelity CNOT gates based on voltage pulses.
+To implement this, the two qubits have similar structures and are slightly detuned\cite{Rigetti10,Magesan20}.
+However, it has been unclear whether CR-based CNOT gates could function in heterogeneous systems like those involving PPQs, due to large frequency mismatches between transmons and PPQs.

+In this work, we theoretically propose a method to perform a two-qubit gate based on a CR pulse in a novel heterogeneous system comprising a tunable transmon and a PPQ.
+The two qubits are indirectly coupled through a resonator, making careful theoretical design of the hardware parameters essential for the CR-based CNOT gate to function properly.
+We provide the optimal hardware and pulse parameters necessary to simulate this CNOT gate.
+Based on these parameters, our numerical results yield a CNOT gate fidelity of approximately 0.9989.
+This suggests that the transmon-PPQ system lays a new foundation for advancing toward heterogeneous superconducting quantum computing.

-In this study, we consider a transmon-PPQ system composed of a tunable transmon qubit and a parity-protected superconducting qubit (PPQ) (Figure \ref{fig:Tr-PPQ_system}).
-Tunable transmon and parity-protected superconducting systems are connected through a quantum bus, which can be expressed as a resonator.
-The total Hamiltonian of the transmon-PPQ system can be described as
+We consider a transmon-PPQ system composed of a tunable transmon qubit and a PPQ (Figure \ref{fig:Tr-PPQ_system}a).
+The tunable transmon and the parity-protected superconducting system are connected through a coplanar waveguide resonator.
+The energy levels of the transmon and PPQ are shown in Figure \ref{fig:Tr-PPQ_system}b and \ref{fig:Tr-PPQ_system}c, respectively.
+Detailed explanation of Hamiltonian and hardware parameters of the transmon-PPQ system are in Supplementary Materials.

+For the transmon qubit, a Cooper-pair penetrates the effective Josephson junction, an asymmetric DC-SQUID loop.
+This suggests that each eigenstate is distinguished by its plasmon mode, and not by the parity of the Cooper pair on the island.
+Here, plasmon means oscillation of quantized charge across the inductive loop and the shunt capacitance\cite{Smith20}.
+For instance, plasmon in a transmon is oscillation of the number of Cooper pairs in a superconducting island.
+The ground(first excited) mode of the plasmon in the transmon is illustrated in Figure \ref{fig:Tr-PPQ_system}d(e).
+One can easily notice that the plasmon modes determine the envelope of the wavefunctions that represent the eigenstates.

+The frequency tunability of the transmon qubit is not utilized for qubit operations.
+However, tunability can be used to control fluctuations in hardware specifications, thus compensating for the long-term drift that occurs in superconducting quantum processors.
+We design two-qubit gates using microwave pulses in a transmon-PPQ system.
+An important step in designing such gates is understanding the qubit frequency configuration.
+Thus, we employ a transmon which has a frequency tunability as a new building block.